‘Vengeance. Thy name is woman’

 ” …this latest entry by Zarchi teaches us that perhaps revenge is not always the best retribution; that is up to you to decide though.
 Wild and crazy, I Spit on Your Grave: Deja Vu is indeed a worthy sequel that paves its own way rather than lean on the nostalgia of the original.”
 Cryptic Rock

-” …(1) the characters are impossibly obnoxious; (2) the plot becomes a pale retread of Part One; (3) the two-and-a-half hour length is about two hours too long for such a scant, poorly written script.
+” …(1) the characters are impossibly obnoxious; (2) the plot becomes a pale retread of Part One; (3) the two-and-a-half-hour length is about two hours too long for such a scant, poorly written script.
 Why 148 minutes?
-WHY!?”
-David Andreas, Splatter Critic
+Why!?”
+Splatter Critic

-“Despite its faults, I Spit On Your Grave: Deja Vu is still worth a watch for fans of the original or those into the rape/revenge subgenre.
-Despite the length and inconsistent writing it still delivers a fair few shocks.
-But, after waiting forty years I certainly expected better.”
-Jim Morazzini, Voices from the Balcony
+“Despite its faults, I Spit On Your Grave: Deja Vu is still worth a watch for fans of the original.”
+Voices from the Balcony

 Cast and characters: